gitlabhq/omnibus-gitlab/doc/settings/configuration.md

 ## Storing Git data in an alternative directory

-By default, omnibus-gitlab stores the Git repository data under `/var/opt/gitlab/git-data`.
+By default, Omnibus GitLab stores the Git repository data under `/var/opt/gitlab/git-data`.
 The repositories are stored in a subfolder `repositories`.
 You can change the location of the `git-data` parent directory by adding the following line to